linode/apl-core/chart/chart-index/Readme.md

 Note 1: some Helm charts do not have an official Helm chart repository.
 Those helm charts cannot be upgraded via the `chart-index`.
-Note 1: some charts resides in different directory name that the original app name, e.g.: argo-cd app resides in charts/argocd directory
+Note 2: some charts resides in different directory name than the original app name, e.g.: argo-cd app resides in charts/argocd directory